Basic Cryptocurrency Terms for beginners and Their Meanings

 Conclusion

-Cryptography is used by digital currencies and cryptocurrencies to safeguard and confirm transactions.
-Furthermore, they are decentralized, which means that no central authority, like a bank or the government, controls or issues them.
-Rather, a computer network that abides by a set of rules creates and maintains them.
+Cryptographic and cryptocurrencies use cryptography to secure and confirm transactions.
+Furthermore, they are decentralized, meaning that no central authority, such as a bank or government, controls or issues them.
+Rather, they are created and maintained by a computer network following a set of rules.

 Leave your vote